 Dark Blue Living Room - Before and After Reveal

-The brief was to create a cosy, homely space with personality.
-The room is used mainly in the evenings when the family all watch TV together.
-The budget for the project was £3500.
-Because nothing in the room was staying, this needed to cover all products, joinery and design fees.
+The lovely client lives here with her three daughters and was fed up with the existing living room decor.
+The brief was to create a cosy, homely space with personality but with a budget of £3500 to cover all products, joinery and design fees, we needed to find clever ways of bringing it to life.
 We were very lucky the room already had some lovely features as a starting point - original stripped doors, restored floorboards, lovely cornice and traditional style fireplace.
 We were really keen to keep the Victorian features while adding a modern twist.

 Before